Thomas C Wild & Sons (Ltd)

 China manufacturer at the Albert Works and St. Mary's Works, Longton, Stoke-on-Trent, England

-• Thomas Clarke Wild (TC) had been in business with his father Thomas Wild as Thomas C Wild & Co. and then on his own account as Thomas C. Wild.
+• Thomas Clarke Wild (TC) had been in business with his father Thomas Wild as Thomas C Wild & Co and then from 1905 on his own account as Thomas C. Wild.

 • In 1917 TC's sons Thomas E. Wild and Frederick J. Wild, who were already working in the business, became partners and the company name was changed to Thomas C. Wild and Sons.